Child Custody And Parenting Time Lawyers Representing New York City Families

 Work With Experienced Child Custody Lawyers Today

 You know your child and can envision what’s best for them long term.
 We can help you advocate for your and your child’s best interests by evaluating your situation and taking appropriate action.
 Whether you want to settle these matters inside or outside of court, we can help.
-Call 212-422-2660 or email us to schedule your consultation today.
+Call 646-679-1456 or email us to schedule a consultation today.